 If so, read on to discover how to fix this.

-The goal of a downward transition
+The goal of a downward transition from trot to walk

 - Close the horse’s hind legs forward under his body

 - Create more energy

 - Lighten the forehand

 - Prepare the horse for more advanced degrees of collection

 - Supple the hind leg joints

 - Develop an understanding of the half-halt